Activity retrospective

 source tool inline.
 Do not compute or estimate metrics intervals.icu did not

-provide.
-Keep the answer under about 400 words, leading with the interval table.
+SpO2 alone as proof.
+Keep the answer under about 400 words, leading with the

 What icuvisor does